npsot_bluebonnet_full_color

 Maintenance

+This is the yucca most commonly found in Cross Timbers and Texas Blackland Prairies Ecoregions.
+In the Cross Timbers Ecoregion it often grows in the shaded understory but doesn’t get enough light to flower.
+Needs good drainage.
 In sand it grows quickly.
 On limestone it grows more slowly.
-In the Cross Timbers it often grows in the shaded understory and doesn’t get enough light to flower.
+Good cold tolerance.
 Don’t plant near paths or driveway due to sharp tips.
 The flowers make this a beautiful mass planting.
-Propagation: Seed, Root division, Offshoots transplant.
+Propagation: seed, root division, offshoots transplant.

 Comments

 Blooms May-October.
-Grows in Blacklands, Cross Timbers, and Edwards Plateau.
-Smallest Texas Yucca grows up to 2 feet.
+The smallest Texas Yucca, it grows up to 2 feet.
 Leaves are light green, curled lengthwise, white-edged, sometimes twisted.
 They are soft with fine, curly white hairs.
-Flowers form a 6-7 foot central column of white bell flowers in spring.
-Fruit is a capsule with thin black seeds.
+Forms a 6-7 foot stem covered with of white bell flowers in spring.
+The fruit is a capsule with thin black seeds.
+Yucca Moths are the only insects that can successfully pollinate Yucca flowers.
+Larval host: Yucca Moths.
+Although still listed by some in the Agavaceae Family, the majority of botanical organizations now list it in the Asparagaceae Family.

 References